nnthanh01061999/svg-2-tsx/README.md

 - **Convert SVG to React Component**: Transform SVG code from your clipboard into a properly formatted React TSX component
 - **Icon Type Selection**: Organize components by icon type (outline, fill, color, 3d)
 - **Automatic Directory Creation**: Files are saved to configurable directories based on icon type
-- **Color Replacement**: Automatically replaces specified colors with `currentColor` for theme compatibility
+- **Smart Color Replacement**: Automatically replaces specified colors with `currentColor` for selected icon types
 - **Proper Formatting**: Creates well-structured React components with proper TypeScript support

 ## Installation

-1. Launch VS Code
+1. Run `pnpm install`
+2. Then `pnpm build` now you got "svg-2-tsx-0.0.1.vsix"
-2. Go to Extensions (or press `Ctrl+Shift+X` / `Cmd+Shift+X` on Mac)
+3. Go to Extensions (or press `Ctrl+Shift+X` / `Cmd+Shift+X` on Mac)
-3. Search for "SVG to TSX"
-4. Click Install
+4. Select "Install from VSIX..." choose vsix file.
+5. Reload VS Code

-Alternatively, download the `.vsix` file from the [releases page](https://github.com/yourusername/svg-2-tsx/releases) and install manually.
+Alternatively, use the already `.vsix` file in this repo and install manually.

 ## Usage